pulkitgarg04/payzoid/README.md

 </p>

 ### Introduction
-**Payzoid** is a financial application designed to simplify transactions, manage user accounts, and provide an intuitive user experience.
+**Payzoid** is a financial application designed to simplify peer-to-peer (p2p) transactions, manage user accounts, and provide an intuitive wallet management system.

 The app allows users to securely send, receive, and track their transactions, along with features like profile management, authentication, and email verification.
 Payzoid is built with a MERN stack and follows best practices for scalability and security.